-4 Optimization of Codes for QDD Machines
+5. Optimization of Codes for QDD Machines

 In this section, we consider a method to reduce the number of instructions for QDD machines.
+Interestingly, this is solved by minimizing the number of unconditional GOTO statements.

-Definition 4.1 Given the QDD and an order of the input variables (e.g. $x_1, x_2, ...,$ and $x_n$ ), the code size CSIZE is the number of instructions needed to compute the Decision diagram on a given machine.
+Definition 5.1: Given the QDD and an order of the input variables (e.g. $x_1, x_2, ..., and x_n$), the code size CSIZE is the number of instructions needed to compute the Decision diagram on a given machine.
 Let 4aQDDM denote a 4-address QDD machine, and let 3aQDDM denote a 3-address QDD machine.

-Lemma 4.1 Let $N_N$ be the number of non-terminal nodes, and let $N_T$ be the number of terminal nodes in a QDD.
+Lemma 5.2: Let N_N be the number of non-terminal nodes, and let N_T be the number of terminal nodes in a QDD.
 We have the following relation:

-$$CSIZE(4aQDDM) = N_N + N_T.
-(4.1)$$
+$$CSIZE(4aQDDM) = N_N + N_T.$$ (1)